Moving to Lucca, Italy

 When we asked people what advice they would give someone preparing to move to Lucca, they said:

 "Lucca is a charming city in Tuscany, Italy, known for its well-preserved Renaissance walls encircling its historic city center and its cobblestone streets.
 The official language is Italian, so it would be beneficial to learn some basic phrases before moving.
 The cost of living in Lucca is relatively high, similar to other parts of Tuscany, but it is still lower than in larger cities like Rome or Milan.
 The city has a Mediterranean climate with hot summers and mild winters, so pack your clothes accordingly.
 The healthcare system in Italy is excellent and is available to all residents, including expats, although private health insurance is also an option.
 The city is safe, but like any other place, it's always important to be aware of your surroundings and take basic precautions.
 Lucca is a small city, so it's easy to get around on foot or by bicycle.
 The city is also well-connected by train and bus to other parts of Italy.
 The cuisine in Lucca is traditional Tuscan, with a focus on fresh, local ingredients.
 The city is also known for its olive oil and wine.
 The rental market in Lucca can be competitive, so it's recommended to start looking for accommodation well in advance.
 It's also important to note that many apartments in the city center are located in historic buildings, which can be charming but may lack modern amenities.
 The Italian bureaucracy can be complex and time-consuming, so be prepared for potentially lengthy processes when dealing with official matters.
-Finally, Italians value their leisure time and family life, so don't be surprised if shops close for a few hours in the afternoon or if the city seems to shut down completely on Sundays," commented one expat who made the move to Lucca.
+Finally, Italians value their leisure time and family life, so don't be surprised if shops close for a few hours in the afternoon or if the city seems to shut down completely on Sundays," remarked one expat in Lucca, Italy.

 How do I find a place to live in Lucca?